 An influencer is someone who leads a movement based on the passion and loyal support of their niche community.
-Seemingly overnight, influencers can inspire a smaller project into a world-changing idea.
+Seemingly overnight, influencers can inspire the evolution of a smaller project into a world-changing idea.
 Influence is not something you are merely born with—it’s a learned and acquired skill.
-And like most things, one’s influence can be honed and crafted over time.
+And like most skills, one’s influence can be honed and crafted over time.

 To thrive in the modern influencer economy, you don’t need an Ivy League degree.
 You don’t need to know celebrities.
 And you don’t need to have a lot of money.
-You just need to learn from other influencers, about their personality traits, and apply their leadership style to your own life.
+You just need to learn from other influencers and apply their leadership style and personality traits to your own life.

 1. Influencers are givers.

 Influencers focus on helping one another without expecting anything in return.
-They give and balance with their own self-interests to make giving a win-win for all parties.
+They balance giving with their own self-interests to make giving a win-win for all parties.
 Adam Grant, author of the best-selling book Give and Take: Why Helping Others Drives Your Success, told me that “givers are not just philanthropists or volunteers… but people who enjoy helping others and often do it with no strings attached.”
-Grant explains that givers have the greatest opportunity to both succeed and fail in business because givers can often be taken advantage of, but the most successful givers thrive when they have their own self-interests aligned with giving.
+Grant explains that givers have the greatest opportunity to both succeed and fail in business because givers can often be taken advantage of, but the most successful givers thrive when their own self-interests align with giving.

 2. Influencers are curious about the next big thing.

 Early adopters are people who start using technology products when they are first available.
 Influencers treat early adoption as a way of thinking, a mindset and a philosophy for who they are as creators and entrepreneurs.
 Curiosity about new technology mediums is all you need to figure out how to launch your idea.
 Moving first on technology doesn’t mean you need to be a social media or tech expert; it means that you see technology as a tool and a process, and you aren’t afraid to try new things.

 3. Influencers build a big vision over time.